-The Group is developing operational procedures to address the challenges posed by the rainy season and extreme weather events, with a focus on safeguarding the health and safety of our employees.
+The Group continues to develop operational procedures to address challenges encountered during rainy seasons and extreme weather events, with a focus on safeguarding the health and safety of our employees.

 Transition Risk - Policy and Legal:

 New policies and regulations relating to a low-carbon economy transition put forth by the government.